TrellixVulnTeam/swahilipython_SCMU/Doc/library/abc.rst

    A decorator indicating abstract methods.

-   Using this decorator requires that the class's metaclass is :class:`ABCMeta` or is derived from it.
-A class that has a metaclass derived from :class:`ABCMeta` cannot be instantiated unless all of its abstract methods and properties are overridden.
+   Using this decorator requires that the class's metakundi is :class:`ABCMeta` or is derived kutoka it.
+A kundi that has a metakundi derived kutoka :class:`ABCMeta` cannot be instantiated unless all of its abstract methods and properties are overridden.
 The abstract methods can be called using any of the normal 'super' call mechanisms.  :func:`abstractmethod` may be used to declare abstract methods for properties and descriptors.

-   Dynamically adding abstract methods to a class, or attempting to modify the abstraction status of a method or class once it is created, are not supported.
+   Dynamically adding abstract methods to a class, or attempting to modify the abstraction status of a method or kundi once it is created, are not supported.
 The :func:`abstractmethod` only affects subclasses derived using regular inheritance; "virtual subclasses" registered with the ABC's :meth:`register` method are not affected.